wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/README.md

 Like any R function, module server functions return a single object that can be used by the calling code.
-Typical return values are a list of some combination of reactive objects and method functions to be applied to the component or its data.
+Typical return values are a list of reactive objects and method functions to be applied to the
+component or its data.

 ### Module types

 Modules have different roles in MDI apps:

-- **appSteps** - define the sequential actions displayed on the leftmost dashboard tabs of the MDI web page.
+- **appSteps** - sequential actions comprising the leftmost dashboard tabs of the MDI web page

-- **widgets** - define UI elements, panels, plots, etc. that might be placed once or multiple times across any app.
+- **widgets** - UI elements, panels, plots, etc. that might be placed once or many times by an app

 ### Module script templates

 The following code blocks show the structure of a module's UI and server scripts.
-Replace "myModule" with the name of your module in the script and function names.
+Replace "myModule" with the name of your module.
 See existing framework modules for extended examples.

 Module UI functions must use the Shiny <code>ns()</code> function to wrap UI element names, which causes them to have properly nested and addressable